-Students who earn the Indiana College Core (ICC) milestone (formerly, the Indiana Statewide Transfer General Education Core, or STGEC) at another Indiana University campus or another Indiana state public institution of higher education prior to matriculation at Indiana University Bloomington will not be subject to IU Bloomington GenEd Common Ground requirements.
+Students who earn the Indiana College Core (ICC) milestone (formerly, the Indiana Statewide Transfer General Education Core, or STGEC) at another Indiana University campus or another Indiana state public institution of higher education prior to matriculation at Indiana University Bloomington will not be subject to IU Bloomington ICC requirements.
+(For more information regarding the IU Bloomington ICC requirements, see the IUB General Education website.)

 A student who matriculated as a degree-seeking student at Indiana University Bloomington prior to first summer session 2011 may be required to complete the Indiana University Bloomington campus-wide General Education requirements.
 In such cases, the student should contact his or her academic advisor, or send e-mail to iubgened@indiana.edu.
-The student so degree program will be re-evaluated, and the student may be required to move to the current program in effect at the time of re-evaluation.
+The student may be required to move to the current program in effect at the time of re-evaluation.